Finding Balance Through Grief: The Healing Power of Massage

 - 3 min read

 Grief is often thought of as an emotional experience, but it deeply affects the body as well.
 When we lose someone close, the stress response activates, releasing hormones like cortisol and adrenaline.
-This can cause muscle tension, headaches, digestive issues, and trouble sleeping.
-Many people describe feeling physically exhausted or even experiencing chest tightness and shortness of breath.

 The body holds onto grief in subtle ways.
 For example, tightness in the shoulders or neck may reflect the weight of emotional pain.
 Restlessness or insomnia can make it harder to find peace.
 Recognizing these physical signs is the first step toward healing.